ppeterka/MyStuff/README.md

 ##Features

+* Well, it works :)
 * Couldn't be easier to use...
-* Well, it works :)
+* Regex in filter field
+* Search is *quick* - thanks to SlickGrid

 ##Known limitations
 * NeDB is known not to hold more than 256MB of data

 ## Technical Details